Hotel Vance, Portland, a Tribute Portfolio Hotel

 The Hotel Vance, Portland, a Tribute Portfolio Hotel is a 180-room Tribute Portfolio hotel in Portland, Oregon's Broadway Tower.

 History

 The hotel previously operated as Radisson RED Portland Downtown, opening in 2018 as the Radisson Red brand's second location in the United States.
 Hotel Vance opened on July 15, 2021, after a brand conversion.
+The restaurant Beastro operated in the building.